jzubizarreta/dsm/README.md

 ## 3. Usage

 ### 3.1 Calibration format
 DSM requires the geometric calibration of the camera as an input.
-Currently it uses the radial-tangential model of OpenCV.
+Currently it uses the radial-tangential model (`camera_type` = `radtan`) or the fisheye model (aka Kannala-Brandt 4, aka pinhole-equidistant) (`camera_type` = `equidistant`) of OpenCV.
 However, it should be easy to add new camera models.
 Take a look at `Unidistorter.h`.

 The calibration file has the format

 ```
+camera_type
-fx fy cx cy k1 k2 p1 p2
+fx fy cx cy other parameters
 in_width in_height
 out_width out_height
 ```

 It is also possible to use higher order distortion models.
 You have to add the additional distortion coefficients using the OpenCV order.
 If no distortion coefficients are provided, they are assumed to be zero.
+Examples can be found in `Examples/EurocData` and `Examples/TUMVIData`.

 ### 3.2 EuRoC Example